-Medical Records and Oral Evidence –
+Medical Records and Oral Evidence – A Guide for Doctors

 Doctors will often recall events that do not necessarily accord with the clinical records or where the records are quiet on the subject matter.
 This does not mean that the doctor’s evidence will not be preferred.
 There are a number of cases where the oral evidence have been preferred over that of available documentary evidence and the above case affirms that the approach is correct.
 Each case turns on its own facts and therefore a full analysis should be taken of all of the available documentary and other evidence in a case.
 Oral testimony will be assessed along with other evidence and be given the weight that the court considers appropriate.
 This case law is relevant to both GMC cases and medical law cases more generally.

 Notwithstanding the above, other cases have held that contemporaneous records are often of persuasive weight.
 This case usefully covers the evidence that a judge must assess when considering the accuracy of the evidence advanced: Mainline Digital Communications Ltd v Chaddah (t/a ‘2-Way Communications’) EWHC 1580 (QB):